 How do I wear it?

 It should be worn on the skin over top of the post op surgical bra garment, high on the chest wall on the upper slope of the breast so that it sits under the armpits.
 You can readjust the stabiliser throughout the day to avoid bunching of the band in the armpit region.
-Be sure to monitor the skin for any irritations if this occurs use a soft pad to protect any areas prone to breakdown or wear stabiliser band over the top of a firm fitting tee-shirt (with your post-op bra over the top of both).
+Be sure to monitor the skin for any irritations and if this occurs use a soft pad to protect any areas prone to breakdown.
+You can even make a hold in the toe end of one of your old socks to create a padded 'tube' to thread the stabiliser through!
+Alternatively, you can wear the stabiliser band over the top of a firm fitting tee-shirt (with your post-op bra over the top of both).

 How long do I need to wear it?

 It is essential to wear the stabiliser at all times and it should only be removed for showering and then reapplied.
 You can expect to wear it for at least the first 6 weeks post op however the progress and directions for wear will be assessed by the nurse at each of your post op appointments.

 Yes, if I feel you need it.
 Drop and fluff is the process of the implants settling into their final position and generally means the journey from square and high straight after surgery to more curved and defined over the weeks that follow.
 For some breast augmentation patients, gravity is enough to help this along, but for selected women, the stabiliser will help.
 More about “Drop and Fluff” is here.

 We have a large number of articles on this site to help answer frequently asked questions.
 You can find many of them using the search function at the top of the page.
 Otherwise ask us a question using our contact form at the bottom of this page and one of our team will get back to you!